benhamill/wending-warrens/kobolds/index.md

 As I've worked on this, it became harder to organize in a single document, so it's been broken up into topical sections.

-1. [Biology](./biology.md) – A description of what kobolds look like, how thier bodies work and related topics.
+1. [Biology](./biology.md) – A description of what kobolds look like, how their bodies work and related topics.
 1. [Sociology](./sociology.md) – A discussion of common patterns and practices in kobold culture and society.